battesonb/battesonb.github.io/docs/_posts/2023-06-21-3d-projection-intro-model-and-view.markdown

 which part of the world we are currently observing.

 Lastly, we have to project this view of the world onto a cube.
-The end goal is to get the coordinates of this cube within the follow ranges[^1]:
+The end goal is to get the coordinates of this cube within the following ranges[^1]:

 $$
   x \in [-1, 1] \\